MrJPGames/WayFarerPlus/README.md

 Changelog
 ---
+1.9.3:
+- Fixed compact card view (after site update) Thanks to @GoncaloCdM for notifying me about the issue!

 1.9.1:
 - Fix #53 & #54, -> Nomination marking now initializes correctly and can be used!
 Duplicate marking no longer interferes with text entry!